905-356-2401 5960 Pitton Rd. Niagara Falls ON L2H 1T5

 • involves activities for a court-ordered program (e.g., community-service program for young offenders, probationary program).

-All students need to complete 40 hours of community service in order to graduate.
-We recommend that students try to complete a minimum of 10 hours a year.
 Students in grades 9-12 are to submit their hours through HOUR REPUBLIC (found through the eLearning link on Westlane's Homepage).